dotnet-script/dotnet-script/README.md

 ### Prerequisites

-The only thing we need to install is [.Net Core 2.0+ SDK](https://www.microsoft.com/net/download/core). dotnet-script supports both .NET Core 2.1 and .NET Core 2.0.
-Depending on the currently active .NET Core SDK, dotnet-script will run either as `netcoreapp2.1` or as `netcoreapp2.0`.
-You can use [global.json](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json) file to control that.
+The only thing we need to install is [.Net Core 2.1+ SDK](https://www.microsoft.com/net/download/core).

 ### .Net Core 2.1 Global Tool